 Adding too much cream at once can cause the fat and flour to separate, ruining the consistency of your homemade clam chowder.

-To make sure it thickens properly, add the cream in small amounts, about 1 cup at a time, while continuously whisking.
+To ensure it thickens properly, add the cream in small amounts, about 1 cup at a time, while continuously whisking.
 Once it’s incorporated, add the next cup until it’s all added, thick, and smooth.

 The biggest difference is that an authentic San Francisco clam chowder recipe serves the soup in a bread bowl.
 The New England dish, alternatively, is served with oyster crackers.